mlawrence06-lab/shadowpulse/README.md

 BETA Install Instructions
-0.35 - members the same as previous beta
+0.37 - members WIPED for final testing

 In order:
 1) Remove any older extensions and close all bitcointalk tabs in all browsers